La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Photo © Cenotes Zapotes

-La Ruta de los Cenotes Puerto Morelos is a beautiful well-paved 37km (about 20 miles) road through untouched thick vegetation that goes from Puerto Morelos, a lovely fishing town situated about 35 km south of Cancun, to Leona Vicario, a nontouristic town located on the way to Merida.
+La Ruta de los Cenotes Puerto Morelos is a beautiful, well-paved 37km (about 20 miles) road through untouched, thick vegetation that runs from Puerto Morelos, a lovely fishing town situated about 35 km south of Cancun, to Leona Vicario, a non-touristic village on the way to Merida.

-Along this road, you will find one after another on both sides, many beautiful cenotes of different types and shapes.
-Many of them have been transformed into fully equipped adventure parks with all sorts of activities, like the zip line, quads, mountain bikes, and so on, or modern representations of Mayan rituals such as ceremonies or Temazcal.
+Along this road, you will find many beautiful cenotes of different types and shapes on both sides.
+Many of them have been transformed into fully equipped adventure parks offering a range of activities, including zip lines, quads, mountain bikes, and more, or modern representations of Mayan rituals, such as ceremonies or Temazcal.

 They became part of organized tours for the short distance from the main hotels and the comfortable facilities.
-I am not really fond of this kind of activity as I believe the cenotes can be better enjoyed in the tranquility of nature, without any man-made structures and noises that are different from birds chirping and monkeys howling.
+I am not really fond of this kind of activity, as I believe the cenotes can be better enjoyed in the tranquility of nature, without any man-made structures or noises, just birds chirping and monkeys howling.

-However, tourism has become one of the main sources of income for those communities that own or manage the cenotes and they obviously try to make the best advantage of it.
+However, tourism has become one of the primary sources of income for those communities that own or manage the cenotes, and they obviously try to make the best advantage of it.
 How to blame them?

-Despite the touristic exploitation, I am happy to say that they manage to conserve the beauty of those cenotes and you, a nature lover like me, can still enjoy them fully and without spending so much time on transportation.
-Here I tell you my favorite cenotes in the Ruta de Los cenotes.
+Despite the tourist exploitation, I am happy to say they have managed to conserve the beauty of those cenotes, and you, a nature lover like me, can still enjoy them fully without spending so much time on transportation.
+Here I tell you my favorite cenotes in the Ruta de Los Cenotes.

-Besides having visited some of them, I am writing this guide with the precious help of my friend, great photographer and major expert of the Mayan land, Sandra Salvadò, and her beautiful blog El camino màs corto.
+Besides having visited some of them, I am writing this guide with the precious help of my friend, great photographer and major expert of the Mayan land, Sandra Salvadò, and our beautiful blog mexicocenotesandruins.com

-If you know some Spanish you should go straight there and leave my site, and if you don’t know Spanish you should still check out her blog anyway just for the amazing pictures.
+If you know some Spanish, go straight there and leave my site; if you don’t, check out her blog anyway, just for the amazing pictures.

 Actually, you will find some of her pictures on this blog as well.

-Here is a map with all the cenotes you will find in the Ruta de cenote.
+Here is a map with all the cenotes you will find on the Ruta de Cenote.
 You will see the map on a sign right at the beginning of the road in Puerto Morelos.

 girl looking at a lake surrounded by a tropical jungle